mlgenx/mlgenx.github.io/index.md

 <h3 class="blackpar_title">Call for Reviewers</h3>
 <p>
-We are looking for reviewers with expertise in machine learning and biology to act as reviewers.
-If you are interested in taking on this role, kindly complete this <a href="https://forms.gle/tZoUCQJXYHVjSe6Z8">form</a>.
+We are looking for reviewers with expertise in machine learning or computational biology.
+If you are interested in joining us, kindly complete this <a href="https://forms.gle/tZoUCQJXYHVjSe6Z8">form</a>.
 </p>

 <h3 class="blackpar_title" id="dates">Important Dates</h3>